Jackson-S/MagicMirror/README.md

 ##**Magic Mirror**
-Magic mirror display application written in python, supports weather data from the Australian Bureau of Meteorology and news data from Reddit.
+Magic mirror display written in python, supports weather data from the Australian Bureau of Meteorology and news data from Reddit.
 ![Screenshot](/screenshot.png)